 - How easy is it to read and understand programs written in the programming language?

 - Arguably the most important criterion!

-- · Factors effecting readability include:
+- Factors effecting readability include:

-- -Overall simplicity

-- "Too many features is bad as is a multiplicity of features
+- Overall simplicity: too many features is bad as is a multiplicity of features

-- -Orthogonality: a relatively small set of primitive constructs can be combined in a relatively small number of ways to build the control and data structures of the language
+- -Orthogonality: a relatively small set of primitive constructs combinable in a relatively small number of ways to build the language's control and data structures

 - "Makes the language easy to learn and read

 - "Meaning is context independent

 - -Control statements

 - -Data type and structures

 - -Syntax considerations